rugheid/Swift-MathEagle/README.md

 #Supported Xcode Versions
 Math Eagle is fully compatible with:
-- Xcode 6.2 (current official version)
+- Xcode 6.3 (current official version)

-Xcode 6.3 beta gives a 'segmentation fault: 11' error, this is normally an Apple bug.

 #Currently Supported
 * Basic extensions, operators like power (** operator) and functions like sign and factorial